European shares steady ahead of euro zone meeting

 By Blaise Robinson

-Shares in Switzerland’s Actelion fell as much as 4.9 percent after warning that a surging franc following the Swiss central bank’s removal of a cap on the currency against the euro will weigh on results.

-Swiss stocks have slipped since the surprise decision by the Swiss National Bank to remove the cap in mid-January, which sent the franc surging.
-The Swiss benchmark index SMI is down 5.8 percent since then, with Actelion the most hit, down 15 percent.
+Half way into earnings season, results have been strong in Europe, with 53 percent of companies posting better-than-expected profits, according to Thomson Reuters I/B/E/S. Fourth-quarter earnings are expected to grow 19.5 percent, which would be the best quarter in 3-1/2 years.

-At 0915 GMT, the FTSEurofirst 300 index of top European shares was down 0.01 percent at 1,502.65 points, just below a seven-year high hit during the session on Friday.
+At 0856 GMT, the FTSEurofirst 300 index of top European shares was down 0.01 percent at 1,520.11 points, hovering just below a seven-year high hit on Thursday.

-On Sunday, Greece said it was confident it would reach an agreement in negotiations with its euro zone partners but repeated it would not accept harsh austerity strictures in any debt pact.

-Germany’s Finance Minister Wolfgang Schaeuble said in a radio interview he was not very optimistic that Greece and its euro zone peers would reach a debt agreement in talks on Monday.
+The FTSEurofirst 300 has surged 11 percent so far this year, outpacing Wall Street’s S&P 500, up 1.9 percent over the same period.

+“The market continues its slow progression upward and there aren’t any signals of weakness at this point.
+Every small pull-back is a buying opportunity,” said Jean-Louis Cussac, head of Perceval Finance.

 Europe bourses in 2015: link.reuters.com/pap87v